benbraou/flex-layout-wiki/Home.md

 <br/>

-Compared to the Layout API in Angular Material v1.x, this codebase easier to maintain and debug, other more important benefits have been realized:
+Compared to the Layout API embedded in Angular Material v1.x, this codebase easier to maintain and debug, other more important benefits have been realized:

 *  Independent of Angular Material
 *  No external CSS requirements